colin-gourlay/sundown-sessions/src/content/shows/1/index.md

 title: 'Show #1: Broadcast 5th June 2024'
 slug: 'featuring-the-big-now'
 description: 'featuring The Big Now'
+heroTeaser: 'Launching Sundown Sessions with new discoveries, established favourites and a featured spotlight on The Big Now.'
 summary: 'THE SUNDOWN SESSIONS returns with...

 - The Big Now